stronnag/msp_set_rx/README.md

 While this tool attempts to arm at a safe throttle value, removing props or using a current limiter is recommended.
 Using the [INAV_SITL](https://github.com/iNavFlight/inav/blob/master/docs/SITL/SITL.md) is also a good option.
 A suitable configuration for such experiments is described in the [fl2sitl wiki](https://github.com/stronnag/bbl2kml/wiki/fl2sitl#sitl-configuration)

-Please also note that when armed, the motors will run at randomly changing throttle between 1100us and 1300us.
+Please also note that if you do not define a "low throttle" (`-throttle`) value, then when armed, the motors will run at randomly changing throttle between 1100us and 1300us.
 Please ensure you and your hardware are content with this.

 ## Examples